rstarkov/OnlineDAWG/README.md

 For comparison, a {{{string[]}}} of the 98 million domain names consumes 2.5 GB in character data alone.
 Additionally, the .NET string instance overhead, which would total 1.5 GB on a 32-bit platform, means that this data cannot fit into the address space of a 32-bit process, requiring the use of a 64-bit machine and doubling the overhead to 3 GB, for a total of 5.5 GB.

+Once a DAWG is constructed, the aforementioned 98 million records take only a few seconds to be loaded into {{{DawgGraphReadonly}}}, and a single {{{Contains("someword")}}}-style lookup takes on the order of 200 nanoseconds - that's about 5 million lookups per second.

 === Example ===

 {{{